 - Host families of grant students are paid at the end of the month

 - Payment to the host family is due throughout the school year even in the case of absence (for exceptional prolonged absences arrangements must be made with the host family)

-- No payment during the school holidays, unless the student is staying with the family by special agreement (to be obtained in advance)
+- No payment during the school holidays, unless the student stays with their family (agreement to be discussed in advance between both parties).

 The Leap card is a payment card for all public transport in Dublin.
 Payment by Leap card is at a reduced rate.